dave-forbes/calculator/docs/README.md

 * Some bugs involving text overflowing to the left of the display.
 * The modulo function doesn't 100% work for all numbers yet.
 * Dividing by 0 should display 'Impossible...' but for some reason doesn't.
 * Would be cool to add an ON function so that you can turn it on before doing any calulations.
+* Square root only works with whole numbers at the moment.